mad4j/rustedbytes-counterlines/README.md

 The tool provides clear error messages for (REQ-2.5):

 - Invalid or inaccessible paths
-- Unsupported file formats (listed separately, not counted; see REQ-3.5)
+- Unsupported file formats (excluded from statistics and listed separately; see REQ-3.5.1, REQ-3.5.2, REQ-3.5.3)
 - Permission issues
 - Encoding problems